mmanciop/instana-springboot-starter/README.md

 ## Yes but does it work on...

-Yes, it does.
+Yup, it does.

-You wanna deploy on [Cloud Foundry or VMware Tanzu](https://docs.instana.io/ecosystem/cloudfoundry/)?
-We _love_ them!
+You wanna deploy on Cloud Foundry or VMware Tanzu?
+[We _love_ them](https://docs.instana.io/ecosystem/cloudfoundry/)!

 Up for some Kubernetes?
 Knock yourself out with the best-in-class, out-of-the-box, batteries-included-and-then-some [Kubernetes monitoring by Instana](https://docs.instana.io/ecosystem/kubernetes/).